uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 {interactive name="binary-cards" type="whole-page" text="Binary Cards"}

 In the chapter we have decided to approach this section by starting with number systems.
-While this may appear “scary” because of the math, most students should be quite familiar with it as it is first introduced very early in primary school in the form of recognising that numbers are made up of the “ones”, “tens”, “hundreds”, etc, and is further built on until eventually in high school they learn about the exponent notation, i.e. \( 541 = 5 \times 10^2 + 4 \times 10^1 + 1 \times 10^0 \).
+While this may appear "scary" because of the math, most students should be quite familiar with it as it is first introduced very early in primary school in the form of recognising that numbers are made up of the "ones", "tens", "hundreds", etc, and is further built on until eventually in high school they learn about the exponent notation, i.e. \( 541 = 5 \times 10^2 + 4 \times 10^1 + 1 \times 10^0 \).
 As explained in this section, binary numbers are a base 2 number system, rather than the base 10 number system we are all familiar with.
 The idea of number systems provides a good stepping stone into binary numbers